Tooth extraction

 Proper post-operative care following a tooth extraction is important for optimal healing and to avoid complications.

 Managing bleeding: After the extraction, a gauze pad will be placed over the site.
-Bite down firmly for 30-40 minutes to help form a blood clot.
+Bite down firmly and continuously for 20-30 minutes to help form a blood clot.
+Avoid talking and chewing on the gauze as much as possible as this will have a pumping action and prolong the blood clotting process.

-Persistent bleeding: If bleeding continues, place a fresh, slightly dampened gauze pad or clean handkerchief over the area and apply pressure by biting down firmly for another 30 minutes.
+Persistent bleeding: If bleeding continues, make sure you are seated in a relaxed position with head elevation and have applied ice packs externally to the area.
+Place a fresh, slightly dampened gauze pad or clean handkerchief over the area and apply pressure by biting down firmly for another 30 minutes.
 Repeat if necessary.
+The amount of bleeding should steadily decline over time and appear more pink on the gauze compared to bright red.
+If the amount of bleeding has not reduced significantly, please contact our clinic on 07 858 0750.

-Protecting the blood clot: Do not rinse, spit, or use a straw for the first 4-5 days after an extraction, as these actions can dislodge the clot and delay healing.
-Refrain from smoking for as long as possible after surgery, as it can delay healing and increase the risk of complications.
+Protecting the blood clot: Do not vigorously rinse, spit, or suck on a straw for the first 24 hours after an extraction, as these actions can dislodge the clot and delay healing.
+Avoid probing the area with your tongue or finger, and refrain from smoking for as long as possible after surgery, as it can delay healing and increase the risk of complications.

-Managing swelling: Apply an ice pack (or a bag of frozen peas wrapped in a cloth) to the outside of your face near the extraction site for 10-15 minutes every hour on the day of surgery to minimise swelling.
+Managing swelling: Apply an ice pack (or a bag of frozen peas wrapped in a cloth) to the outside of your face near the extraction site intermittently for 20-30 minutes every hour on the day of surgery to minimise swelling.

 Pain relief: Take prescribed pain medications as directed.
 Over-the-counter pain relievers like paracetamol or ibuprofen can also be used, but consult our dentist before taking any medication.

-Brushing: Continue brushing your teeth, including those around the wound, starting the day after surgery.
+Brushing: Do not directly brush over the wound, but continue brushing your teeth, including those around the wound, starting the day after surgery.
 Keeping the area clean aids healing.

-Rinsing: Gently rinse your mouth 2-3 times a day with warm, salty water (one-quarter teaspoon of salt in a glass of water) starting the day after surgery.
+Rinsing: Gently rinse your mouth 2-3 times a day with warm, salty water or chlorhexidine mouth rinse (Curasept/ Savacol) starting the day after surgery.
 Avoid vigorous rinsing in the first 24 hours to prevent disturbing the blood clot.

-Food and drink: Stick to soft foods and avoid hot liquids on the day of the extraction.
+Food and drink: Stick to soft foods and avoid hot liquids on the day of the extraction, and be careful to avoid traumatising the area with hard foods for the following week(s) as directed by the dentist.
 Drink plenty of fluids, but avoid using straws, as the suction can dislodge the blood clot.

-During recovery: Limit physical activity for the first 48 hours to promote healing.
+During recovery: Limit strenuous physical activity for the first 48 hours to promote healing.
+Increasing your heart rate and blood pressure can cause bleeding and discomfort.

 Elevate head: When lying down, keep your head elevated with pillows to help reduce bleeding and swelling.

 Monitoring for complications: If you experience severe pain that doesn't improve with medication, or if the pain intensifies after a few days, please contact our clinic.
-This could indicate a dry socket, a condition where the blood clot is dislodged, exposing the bone and nerves.
+This could indicate a dry socket, a condition where the blood clot is dislodged, exposing the underlying bone.
 A dry socket usually presents as a dull / throbbing ache around 3-4 days after surgery.
 Our experienced dentists can provide effective treatment options to promote the formation of a new blood clot and alleviate discomfort.

 Dry socket treatment: If you develop a dry socket, you will likely need to visit our clinic for care.
 Treatment typically involves a thorough irrigation and cleaning by our dentist to remove any debris or food particles trapped in the area, which helps reduce irritation and promotes faster healing.
 A medicated dressing or gauze, often containing soothing agents like clove oil, will then be placed directly into the socket to relieve pain, protect the exposed bone and encourage healing.
 This dressing may need to be changed every 1–2 days, depending on how quickly symptoms improve.
 In some cases, our dentist may prescribe stronger pain medications for added comfort.
 Antibiotics are generally not required unless there are signs of infection, though they may be prescribed if an infection is present or if there’s a high risk of developing one.